 There are two main parts to every trade.
 The first is setting up and placing the trade, and the second part is to manage that position once it has been placed.
-Far too many traders place emphasis on the first part and disregard the second part completely.
-When, in fact, to be successful in this industry it is far more important to be able to manage your positions.
+Far too many traders emphasize the first part and disregard the second part completely.
+When, in fact, to be successful in this industry it is far more essential to be able to manage your positions.

-When dealing with options there are many ways to manage positions.
+When dealing with options, there are many ways to manage positions.
 Managing winners can be as difficult if not more difficult than managing your losers.
 Most new traders will cut their winners short to lock in gains and let their losers run in hopes that it will turn around (recipe for disaster).
 Options give you the freedom to make adjustments along the way.
-Adjustments are the more difficult part of managing options due to the fact that there is no one correct method, no one size fits all.
-Position or even portfolio management does not stop there, however, there are still ways we can protect our portfolio from a major market downturn.
-First we are going to discuss why risk management is important, then we will take a look at what units are and how we can use them in our portfolios.
+Adjustments are the more difficult part of managing options because there is no one correct method, no one size fits all.
+Position or even portfolio management does not stop there, however, there are still ways we can protect our portfolio from a significant market downturn.
+First, we are going to discuss why risk management is important; then we will take a look at what units are and how we can use them in our portfolios.

 Why Is Risk Management Important

-If you lose 10% of your portfolio it takes a 11% return to breakeven.
+If you lose 10% of your portfolio, it takes an 11% return to breakeven.

 What Are Option Units

 Have you ever noticed those deep out of the money put options at the bottom of an option chain?
-Those are known as 'units'.
-They are the cheap puts that just sit around not doing anything until something bad happens.
-When that happens these little puts come to life surging in value 400%, 500%, 1000%, etc...
+Those are known as 'units.'
+They are the cheap puts that sit around not doing anything until something wrong happens.
+When that happens these little puts come to life surging in value 400%, 500%, 1000%, etc.

-When looking for units you want to start at options with deltas between 2 and 5.
+When looking for units, you want to start at options with Deltas between 2 and 5.
 This means for an average priced stock the option will be worth $0.25.
 These are the options that are built for insurance.
 They will sit around at approximately the same value until it comes time to explode in price.
-If your stock or the market doesn't drop they will simply fade away from your portfolio.
+If your stock or the market doesn't drop, they will just fade away from your portfolio.

-Before you rush off and put these options in a simulator we need to talk about option models.
+Before you rush off and put these options in a simulator, we need to talk about option models.
 Option models, like Black-Scholes, are horrible at measuring the extremes.
-They are really great for at the money, slightly in the money, and slightly out of the money options.
+They are great for at the money, slightly in the money, and somewhat out of the money options.
 The further you get away from this mean the less reliable they become.
 So the models for these options are useless.
-They have a very difficult time trying to predict and track the movement and output the Greeks.
+They have a tough time trying to predict and track the movement and output the Greeks.

 When To Protect Your Portfolio

 Not all portfolios need insurance.
 If you are long a call or long a put you would not require insurance.
-These strategies have built in protection where you simply lose the max debit that you paid.
-Similarly if you are a short term trader such as a day trader it would be useless to protect your position or portfolio.
+These strategies have built-in protection where you only lose the max debit that you paid.
+Similarly, if you are a short-term trader such as a day trader, it would be useless to protect your position or portfolio.
 The portfolios that benefit the most from insurance are long stock traders and short option traders.

 If you are holding stock, especially for the long term, you can protect your whole portfolio or the individual stocks with the purchase of units.

 Portfolio insurance is a lot like real insurance.
-If you wait till it's too late before buying then it's too late to buy.
+If you wait until it's too late before buying, then it's too late to buy.
 Don't try to buy flood insurance during a big storm.
 Don't wait till the stock move against you before buying units.
-By then the price has already gone up and now you are just throwing money away.
-It really is a small price to pay to purchase insurance when you place the trade.
+By then the price has already gone up, and now you are just throwing money away.
+It is a small price to pay to purchase insurance when you place the trade.

 How To Protect Your Portfolio With Insurance

 Let's look at an example using the S&P 500 for insurance.
-If you were running a heavy short option portfolio in 2015 you could renew your insurance every 6 months.
-In June, while the S&P 500 was trading at 2111, you bought the December 19, 2015 1400 strike puts for $4.00.
+If you were running a heavy short option portfolio in 2015, you could renew your insurance every six months.
+In June, while the S&P 500 was trading at 2111, you bought December 19, 2015, 1400 strike puts for $4.00.
 Those puts had a delta of 2.57 and were 33.6% out of the money.

 When To Close Out Your Insurance

-Ideally, when trying to close out insurance you have to be a bit subjective.
+Ideally, when trying to close out insurance, you have to be a bit subjective.
 Only you will know how much loss you can withstand and where you think the market will go.
 The one thing you cannot do is predict a bottom.
-When the market is in a heavy sell off you won't be able to tell what is coming next.
+When the market is in a heavy sell-off, you won't be able to tell what is coming next.
 What you need to do is look at your portfolio and if you are breaking even on your trades and insurance go ahead and close out everything.
-If you are looking at your portfolio and see a gain then you definitely need to close everything out.
+If you are looking at your portfolio and see a gain, then you need to close everything out.
 Don't get greedy here.